jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 when the search query is a phrase search of "Statue of Liberty".
 And this means that "-" after Liberty is okay, we do not care.

 2.2. when counting the number of occurrences of each keyword (in the keyword density score calculation process), the above rule does not apply.
-When counting the occurrences of each keyword, you can just call the find() function to find the occurrence of that keyword.
-And therefore, when the keyword is *Gaga*, and the find() function finds *Gaga* in the sentence of "I am Lady Gaga.", that is okay, we will count this one as a valid occurrence.
+When counting the occurrences of each keyword, you can just call the **std::string::find**() function to find the occurrence of that keyword.
+And therefore, when the keyword is *Gaga*, and the **std::string::find**() function finds *Gaga* in the sentence of "I am Lady Gaga.", that is okay, we will count this one as a valid occurrence even though there is period "." after *Gaga*.

 So you may see that 1 and 2 are not consistent; but the only reason we allow this inconsistence to exist in this assignment is to simplify your task.
 A fully functioning search engine will need to handle a lot of complicated cases, and that's way beyond the scope of this course.